jonmumm/actor-kit/README.md

       return actorKitRouter(request, env, ctx);
     }

-    // Render React, Svelte, Vue any other web framework here... return new Response("Welcome to Actor Kit on Cloudflare Workers!");
+    // Handle other routes or return a default response return new Response("Welcome to Actor Kit on Cloudflare Workers!");
   },
 };